 Donald M. Engelman PhD, Co-Founder, Director and Chairman of Scientific Board

-Oleg A. Andreev PhD, Co-Founder, Director and Chairman
+Oleg A. Andreev PhD, Co-Founder, Director, Chairman and Member of Scientific Board

 Jason S. Lewis, PhD, Co-Founder, Member of Scientific Board